ray-project/ray/doc/source/cluster/kubernetes/user-guides/kuberay-auth.md

 ------------------------------------------
 ```

-## Verify Access Using Cloud IAM (Optional)
+## Verify access using cloud IAM (Optional)

-Most cloud providers allow you to authenticate to your Kubernetes cluster as your cloud IAM user.
-This is a convenient way to interact with the cluster without managing separate Kubernetes credentials.
+Most cloud providers allow you to authenticate to the Kubernetes cluster as your cloud IAM user.
+This method is a convenient way to interact with the cluster without managing separate Kubernetes credentials.

 **Example using Google Cloud (GKE):**